-OpenSSH implements all of the cryptographic algorithms needed for compatibility with standards-compliant SSH implementations, but since some of the older algorithms have been been found weak not all are algorithms are enabled by default.
+OpenSSH implements all of the cryptographic algorithms needed for compatibility with standards-compliant SSH implementations, but since some of the older algorithms have been found to be weak, not all of them are enabled by default.
 This page describes what to do when OpenSSH refuses to connect with an implementation that only supports legacy algorithms.

 If the client and server are unable to agree on a mutual set of parameters then the connection will fail.
 OpenSSH (7.0 and greater) will produce an error message like this:

-Unable to negotiate with 127.0.0.1: no matching key exchange method found.
+Unable to negotiate with legacyhost: no matching key exchange method found.
 Their offer: diffie-hellman-group1-sha1

-The best resolution for these failures is to upgrade the software at the other end.
+The best resolution for these failures is to upgrade the software at the other end and/or replace the weak key types with safer modern types.
 OpenSSH only disables algorithms that we actively recommend against using because they are known to be weak.
-In some cases, this might not be immediately possible so you may need to temporarily re-enable the weak algorithms to retain access.
+This might not be immediately possible in some cases, so you may need to temporarily re-enable the weak algorithms to retain access.

 Host somehost.example.org KexAlgorithms +diffie-hellman-group1-sha1